Eric Foner: Writing on the Reconstruction Era

 In a 2009 essay, Foner pondered whether Reconstruction might have turned out differently.

-"It is wrong to think that, during the Civil War, President Lincoln embraced a single 'plan' of Reconstruction," he wrote.
-"Lincoln had always been willing to work closely with all factions of his party, including the Radicals on numerous occasions.
-I think it is quite plausible to imagine Lincoln and Congress agreeing to a Reconstruction policy encompassing basic civil rights for blacks (as was enacted in 1866) plus limited black suffrage, along the lines he proposed just before his death."

-Foner's recent short summary of his views was published in The New York Times in 2015.
+Foner published a short summary of his views on Reconstruction in The New York Times in 2015.

 Secession and the Soviet Union

 As a visiting professor in Moscow in the early 1990s, Foner compared secessionist forces in the USSR with the secession movement in the US in the 1860s.
 In a February 1991 article, Foner noted that the Baltic states claimed the right to secede because they had been unwillingly annexed.
 In addition, he believed that the Soviet Union did not protect minorities while it tried to nationalize the republics.
 Foner identified a threat to existing minority groups within the Baltic states, who were in turn threatened by the new nationalist movements.